By Sarah Brooks, Associate Director (aka Chief Gratitude Officer)

 It can be all too easy in December, then, as a fundraiser to get too focused on whether or not we’ll meet our goals or our budget.
 This year, I’m making an extra conscious effort to face the weeks post-turkey dinner with a different lens.
 This year, I’m in awe.

-inspiring people to care for the land of the Methow Valley.
+Our whole staff shares a commitment to our mission of inspiring people to care for the land of the Methow Valley. |

 I’m in awe at the trust that all this giving of time, money, and expertise represents.
 I know that when I open an envelope with a donation to the Methow Conservancy that what I am really seeing is a family’s trust that we will make their hopes for the Methow Valley come true.
 Giving is an expression of one’s values and an implicit expectation that we will know how to turn that donation into lasting land protection in the Methow Valley resulting in productive farmland, open spaces, scenic views, wildlife habitat and a community that cares for the land for generations to come.
 We take that responsibility seriously here at the Methow Conservancy and we do see each gift – of money, volunteer time, or expertise – as a sign of trust and a belief in our ability to make an impact.